 Well, because it's not just an advertisement.
-That right there, that realisation is why the native advertising of T Brand Studio stands head and shoulders above most of its competitors, and why most of those competitors are not even worthy competitors.
+That right there, that realisation is why the native advertising of T Brand Studio stands head and shoulders above most of its competitors.
 If that sounds like praise too lofty, so be it.
-If brands and publishers want consumers to treat an advertisement like content, at first brands and publishers must treat advertisements like content.
+If brands and publishers want consumers to treat an advertisement like content, the brands and publishers must first treat advertisements like content.

-An infuriating amount of sponsored content reads like the brainless drivel of somebody who fell asleep ten times while he wrote it.
+An infuriating amount of sponsored content reads like the brainless drivel of somebody who fell asleep ten times while she wrote it.
 The actual writing oozes indifference.
-Which is a paradox because the publisher and sponsor must have based their venture into native advertising on the premise that you need to provide an audience with something of value in order to reach engagement.
+This is a paradox because the publisher and sponsor must have based their venture into native advertising on the premise that you need to provide an audience with something of value in order to reach engagement.

 That opening paragraph reveals an author who has researched his subject, thought about how to convey his subject and at the least in a professional sense cares about his subject.
 There is a thoroughness and commitment to details in the writing that is bound to affect the reader's experience of the piece.
 It's no wonder that T Brand Studio's articles are so popular.